thinkbigthings/seebie/README.md

 an admin user is automatically created when the database is first initialized with a schema.

 The credentials are `admin:admin` and the password should be changed before the environment is exposed to the public.
-With an admin in place, more regular users can then be created.
+With the admin in place more regular users can be created.

 ### Relevant Documentation